Reading about Food and Digestive Systems

 1.)
 Protein: Proteins are made up of smaller molecules—called amino acids—which are strung together and then folded into a three-dimensional shape.
-Proteins are the main build blocks of our tissues, they help fight bacteria and other harmful invading organisms and molecules, they are also involved in many biological processes in the body from cell signaling to carrying oxygen in the blood.
+Proteins are the main building blocks of our tissues.
+They help fight bacteria and other harmful invading organisms and molecules, they are also involved in many biological processes in the body from cell signaling to carrying oxygen in the blood.
 They are very important.
-High concentrations of protein are found in meat as well as nuts and some vegetables.
-It is important not only to get the right quantities (~34 grams/day) but also all essential amino acids.
+High concentrations of protein are found in meat, nuts and some vegetables.
+It is important not only to get the right quantities (~34 grams/day) but also to get all essential amino acids.
 The best way to ensure a balanced protein diet is to eat both plant and meat high protein sources.

 3.)
-Lipids: Fats.
-Lipids have many functions in the body; from storing energy to making up the cell-membrane in cells.
+Lipids: Also known as fats, lipids have many functions in the body from storing energy to making up the cell-membrane in cells.
 Lipids also help the blood clot, protect nerves, and control blood pressure.
 Fat is an important part of the diet, but only in small quantities.
 Consuming too much fat can result in obesity as well as diseases such as type 2 diabetes.

 4.)
 Vitamins: Vitamins help maintain homeostasis by acting as key elements of biochemical functions in the body.
 A common example of a vitamin is vitamin C—found in oranges.

 5.)
 Minerals: Like vitamins, minerals do not provide energy, but play important roles in bodily functions.
-A common example is fluoride, which (among other functions) helps maintain dental health.
+A common example is fluoride, which helps maintain dental health (among other functions).